-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Williamston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Williamston is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Williamston who work in management occupations (15.28%), office and administrative support (13.19%), and business and financial occupations (9.18%).
+Unlike some cities, Williamston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Williamston are a mix of both white- and blue-collar jobs.
+Overall, Williamston is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Williamston who work in management occupations (14.84%), office and administrative support (14.62%), and sales jobs (8.58%).

 Also of interest is that Williamston has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Williamston in 2010 was $28,556, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $114,224 for a family of four.
-However, Williamston contains both very wealthy and poor people as well.
+The per capita income in Williamston in 2018 was $46,667, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $186,668 for a family of four.

 The people who call Williamston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamston residents report their race to be White, followed by Asian.
-Important ancestries of people in Williamston include Irish, Polish, English, and Dutch.
+Important ancestries of people in Williamston include German, English, Irish, Polish, and Italian.

 The most common language spoken in Williamston is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.